roc26002w/boilerplate4/readme.md

-# LaraGulp: Skeleton of Laravel 4.2 and Gulp
+# Boilerplate4: Skeleton of Laravel 4.2 and Gulp

 ## Requirements